 We’re going to go around the league, looking at each division and seeing what vacancies could open up for Black Monday.
 Thankfully there probably won’t be any in Santa Clara, but a coach could bail to fill one of the vacancies elsewhere.
-We started with the AFC East, and today, we have the AFC North.

 Who should/will get fired: Nobody

-Who should/will get fired: Nobody.
+Who should/will get fired: Not a chance.

 Who should/will get fired: Nobody